Applications are due by March 15th each year. The program begins in August.

 An important outcome of the program is to provide students with the ability to take a leadership role in supporting their communities with economic development by using innovative and entrepreneurial approaches.

 It is not necessary to find a potential supervisor before you begin an application.
-However, the list below may be helpful to learn about the research interests of our center members.
+However, the list below may be helpful to learn about the research interests of faculty involved with the GENI program

 |Michael Atkinson||Political institutions, Public policy , Political corruption|